Mean Field Limit for Coulomb-Type Flows: Introduction

 Establishing the convergence of the empirical measures to solutions of the limiting equations is nontrivial because of the nonlinear terms in the equation and the singularity of the interaction $\g$.
 In fact, because of the strength of the singularity, treating the case of Coulomb interactions in dimension $\d \ge 3$ (and even more so that of super-coulombic interactions) had remained an open question for a long time, see for instance the introduction of \cite{jabinwang2} and the review \cite{jabin}.
 It was not even completely clear that the result was true without expressing it in some statistical sense (with respect to the initial data).

-In \cite{jabinwang,jabinwang2}, Jabin and Wang introduced a new approach for the related problem of the mean-field convergence of the solutions of Newton's second order system of ODEs to the Vlasov equation, which allowed them to treat all interactions kernels with bounded gradients, but still not Coulomb interactions.
-The same problem has been addressed in \cite{Boers-Pickl-16,lp,Lazarovici-16} with results that still require a cutoff of the Coulomb interactions.
+In \cite{jabinwang,jabinwang2}, Jabin and Wang introduced a new approach for the related problem of the mean-field convergence of the solutions of Newton's second order system of ODEs to the Vlasov equation, which allowed them to treat all interactions kernels with bounded gradients, but still not Coulomb interaction.
+The same problem has been addressed in \cite{Boers-Pickl-16,lp,Lazarovici-16} with results that still require a cutoff of the Coulomb interaction.
 Our method already allows to unlock the case of Coulomb interaction for monokinetic data, this is the topic of Appendix~\ref{app1}.
 The non-monokinetic case is even much more challenging and remains open.
-Finally, studying the same evolutions with added noise is also very interesting and done in particular in \cite{jabinwang,jabinwang2,bo,fhm}), but we do not address this question here.